Michael Ausserbauer

-Michael Ausserbauer (Außerbauer) aka Blue Mike is a musician: saxophonist, composer, arranger and writer.
-He was born on 8 March 1961 in Munich, Germany.
+Michael Ausserbauer (Außerbauer) (born 8 March 1961), also known as Blue Mike, is a musician, saxophonist, composer, arranger and writer.

 Biography

-Ausserbauer started playing the soprano saxophone at the age of 16 years.
+Ausserbauer started playing the soprano saxophone at the age of 16.
 Soon he discovered the tenor saxophone as a new passion.
 After learning how to play the saxophone by himself, he learned to play under the tutelage of Josef Fischhaber at the KMS Erding.

-His first Band was MESA, then he joined the Manfred Anneser-Quartett.
-1978 he formed "Das Trio" with Jack Lear and Ernst Seibt.
+His first band was MESA, and then he joined the Manfred Anneser-Quartett.
+In 1978 he formed "Das Trio" with Jack Lear and Ernst Seibt.
 "Das Trio" also performed with Edgar Hoffmann.
-1980 Michael Ausserbauer joined Music Liberation Unit (with Franz Dannebauer) and toured Germany.
-1981 he wrote a biography about John Coltrane together with Gerd Filtgen.
+In 1980 Ausserbauer joined Music Liberation Unit (with Franz Dannebauer) and toured Germany.
+In 1981 he wrote a biography about John Coltrane together with Gerd Filtgen.

-1981–1996 he was the main saxophonist of the Al Jones Blues Band.
+During 1981–1996 he was the main saxophonist of the Al Jones Blues Band.
 The Al Jones Blues Band toured Europe several times and played with famous musicians, such as B.B.
 King, Champion Jack Dupree, Johnny Winter.
-The Band is one of the most famous Blues Bands outside the US.
+The band is one of the most famous blues bands outside the US.

 Ausserbauer also played with other musicians such as Eddie C. Campbell, Sal Nistico, Axel Zwingenberger, Vince Weber, Ralf Schicha, Pete Roycroft, Michael Fitz, Luther Allison, Charly Antolini, Gerry Hayes, Peter Tuscher, George Green, Edir and Pery dos Santos, Eddie Taylor, Edgar Hoffmann, Rick Keller, Paul van Lier, William Powell, Albert C. Humphrey and Oskar Klein.

 He wrote and played soundtracks for BR (Bayerischer Rundfunk) movies and arranged and composed music for orchestras.
-1996 Michael Ausserbauer recorded the CD "Grenzenüberschreiten" with painter Werner Classen, creating one piece of art combining paintings with music.
+In 1996, Ausserbauer recorded the CD "Grenzenüberschreiten" with painter Werner Classen, creating one piece of art combining paintings with music.

 Georg Karger, Yogo Pausch, Michael Alf and Christian Ludwig Auwald have been joining Ausserbauer in the MAQ (Michael Ausserbauer Quartett) since 2005.

 Blue Mike is a well known saxophonist and composer in Germany and appeared on several German newspapers and in TV.
-Ausserbauer also successfully uses YouTube.
-He still lives in Germany and started a new Band called "Tenor Steps".
+Ausserbauer also uses YouTube.
+He still lives in Germany and has started a new band called "Tenor Steps".